The Ural owl can rotate its head up to 270 degrees

-This nocturnal bird is named after the Ural Mountains, generally considered to be a dividing line between Europe and Asia.
+This nocturnal bird is named for the Ural Mountains, generally considered to be a dividing line between Europe and Asia.
 However, its range is not limited to the Ural Mountains.
 This species is actually found all across northern Eurasia, using its thick feathers to stay warm in the extreme climate.
 This article will cover some interesting facts about the appearance, behavior, diet, and even symbolism of the Ural owl.

-3 Ural Owl Amazing Facts
+3 Amazing Facts About Ural Owls